mskcc/vcf2maf/docs/vep_maf_readme.txt

 62. SYMBOL_SOURCE - the source of the gene symbol
 63. HGNC_ID - gene identifier from the HUGO Gene Nomenclature Committee
 64. BIOTYPE - biotype of transcript
-65. CANONICAL - a flag indicating if the transcript is denoted as the canonical transcript for this gene
+65. CANONICAL - a flag indicating that the VEP-based canonical transcript was used for this gene
-66. CCDS - the CCDS identifer for this transcript, where applicable
+66. CCDS - the CCDS identifier for this transcript, where applicable
 67. ENSP - the Ensembl protein identifier of the affected transcript
 68. SWISSPROT - UniProtKB/Swiss-Prot accession
 69. TREMBL - UniProtKB/TrEMBL identifier of protein product